magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-27664-magento-patch-date-of-birth-account-error.md

 The MDVA-27664 Magento patch solves the issue where a customer account's date of birth could be greater than today.

-This patch is available when the [Quality Patches Tool (QPT) tool](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.15 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.15 is installed.
 Please note that the issue was fixed in Magento version 2.3.6.

 ## Affected products and versions